 Here’s what I know:

 I am the only authority on me.
 I know what I’ve lived through, how it’s affected me, what I needed then, and what I need now.
-Nobody else gets to tell me differently.
+No one gets to impose their agenda on me.
 And if they try, I now have the confidence to shut them down.
 I will no longer waste my time trying to convince other people to understand.

-I will never “make nice” and attend a gathering with my abuser present.
+I will never “make nice” and attend a gathering with an abuser present.

 I do not have to accept other people’s choices to remain “neutral” in the case of our broken relationship–despite the fact that someone objectively injured me.

-I am not the troublemaker in the family, I’m just the person who’s calling out painful truths that others would rather not see.
+I am not the troublemaker in the family, I’m just the person calling out painful truths others would rather not see.

 I will not be silenced.
 My voice deserves to be heard and respected.
-And so do yours, my friends.
+So do yours, my friends.
 Together we can break abusive cycles and grow stronger in the light of the truth.